Minimal surfaces with negative curvature in large dimensional spheres: Proof of Main Theorem

-Before proving Proposition \ref{prop:ExistenceOfX}, let us first prove a lemma. \begin{lemma} The pullback $\pi^* q_2$ of a meromorphic quadratic differential on $Y$ is holomorphic on $X$ if and only if $q_2$ has at most simple poles at $D$. \end{lemma}
+Before proving Proposition \ref{prop:ExistenceOfX}, let us first prove a lemma. \begin{lemma} Let $q_2$ be a meromorphic quadratic differential on $X \defeq \Aut(X_0) \backslash X_0$ and $D$ be the set of orbifold points of $X$.
+The pullback $\pi^* q_2$ to $X_0$ is holomorphic if and only if $q_2$ has at most simple poles at $D$. \end{lemma}

 \begin{proof} The computation is local: around a singular point in $D$ the map $\pi$ is given by $z \mapsto z^p$ for some positive integer $p$.
-In this coordinate system, we can write $q_2= z^{-n}f(z)\d z^2$ where $f$ is a non vanishing holomorphic function.
+In this coordinate system, we can write $q_2= z^{-n}f(z)\d z^{\otimes 2}$ where $f$ is a non vanishing holomorphic function.
 In particular

-So $\pi^*q_2$ is holomorphic if and only if $n\leq 1$, and the result follows. \end{proof} 0.2 truecm \begin{proof}[Proof of proposition \ref{prop:ExistenceOfX}] Given a closed Riemann surface $X$, with automorphism group $\Aut(X)$, the quotient $Y=\Aut(X)\backslash X$ is an orbifold with singular points $D=\{p_1,...,p_k\}$.
-Any $\Aut(X)$-invariant element in $H^0(K^2_X)$ is the pull-back via the quotient map $\pi: X\to Y$ of a meromorphic quadratic differential in $Y$ with singularities along $D$.